christy8059/independent-study/entries/entry_eight.md

 Which I then installed the ruby buildpack using the command `heroku buildpacks:set heroku/ruby` and ran the command `git push heroku master`.
 Unfortunately, this did not work as well.

 I decided to not deploy it because I can simply run it on c9 which is also convenient and easy to do.
-Simple I would have to run `ruby file-name`.
-This will run until it crashes or if I choose to exit(stop) it by using the command `control + c`.
+To run the bot I would use the command `ruby file-name`.
+This will run until it crashes or if I choose to stop it by using the command `control + c`.

 # Takeaways
 - When one method doesn't work, try another method.